StrongResearch/isc-demos/README.md

     You will use the command shown under **"SSH Username"** to connect to the ISC via SSH.
 9. Open a terminal and enter the entire the SSH Username command.
 The command should start with `ssh` and end with `@<ip-address>`.
     You should be greeted by the Strong Compute logo and ISC welcome message below.
-This indicates that you have successfully logged into your home directory on the ISC.
-Your home directory on the ISC is a subdirectory within your Organisation directory.
+This indicates that you have successfully logged into your home directory on the ISC. <a name="org-id"></a> Your home directory on the ISC is a subdirectory within your Organisation directory.
+Running `pwd` you will see the full path to your home directory following the pattern `/mnt/Client/<OrgID>/<UserID>`.

 ```bash
                     ;≥░░░≥≥-